vilas10/loops/tutorials/python/week-1.md

 3. Convert a temperature of 25 degrees Celsius to Fahrenheit.
 (Medium)
 4. Check if a number is even or odd and print the result.
 (Medium)
 5. Swap the values of two variables x and y.
 (Hard)
-6. Calculate the sum of digits of a three-digit number.
-(Hard)
-7. Print the Fibonacci series up to 10 terms.
-(Hard)
-8. Find the maximum of two numbers x and y.
+6. Find the maximum of two numbers x and y.
 (Medium)
-9. Calculate the square root of a number.
-(Medium)
-10. Check if a given string is empty or not.
+7. Check if a given string is empty or not.
 (Easy)

 ## Exercise Solutions:
 1. ```python